We may earn a commission if you make a purchase through the links on our website.

 • Metadata A small file is providing the version number and description (metadata) of the program.

-• A list of dependencies The information on the required programs and versions.
+• List of dependencies The information on the required programs and versions.
 Dependencies are needed for the packaged software to work correctly.

 Linux-based computers depend on packages that can be managed via software repositories.
 Packages control the inclusion, maintenance, and removal of programs on a computer.